Farm Subsidies with Pros, Cons, and Impact

 U.S. farms are in one of the world's most favorable geographic regions.
 It has rich soil, abundant rainfall, and access to rivers for irrigation when rainfall fails.
 Today's farms have all the advantages of modern businesses.
 They have highly trained labor, computerized equipment, and cutting-edge chemical research in fertilizers and seeds.

 All industries face their own peculiar challenges.
 Agriculture faces no more risk than other industries.
 Some argue that it shouldn't receive any preferential treatments.

 Subsidies act like a regressive tax that helps high-income businesses, not poor rural farmers.
 Most of the money goes toward large agribusinesses.
-Between 1995 and 2017, the top 10 percent of recipients received 77 percent of the $205.4 billion doled out.
-The top 1 percent received 26 percent of the payments.
+Between 1995 and 2017, the top 10%of recipients received 77% of the $205.4 billion doled out.
+The top 1% received 26% of the payments.
 That averages out to $1.7 million per company.
 Fifty people on the Forbes 400 list of the wealthiest Americans received farm subsidies.
-On the other hand, 62 percent of U.S. farms did not receive any subsidies.
+On the other hand, 62% of U.S. farms did not receive any subsidies.

 U.S. farm subsidies block global trade.
 The Doha Round of trade talks and the Transatlantic Trade and Investment Partnership failed because of U.S. and European farm subsidies.
 Doha would have eliminated tariffs between every country in the World Trade Organization.
 The TTIP would have lowered trade barriers between the United States and the European Union.
-It would have increased U.S. GDP by 5 percent and the EU's by 3.4 percent.
+It would have increased U.S. GDP by 5% and the EU's by 3.4%.